NikitHamal/ProBuild/README.md

-# ProBuild (Frontend)
+# ProBuild

-A modern web-based UI/UX for a visual app creation platform, inspired by Sketchware, built with HTML, CSS, and vanilla JavaScript.
-This project focuses on providing the frontend interface for designing and managing app projects.
+A modern web-based visual app creation platform, inspired by Sketchware, built with HTML, CSS, and vanilla JavaScript.
+This project provides both frontend and backend capabilities for designing, managing, and building mobile applications.

 ## Features